Stewart County Settlements and Bonds, Volume B (Nov. 1824-Feb. 1829)

 50 account current with Abner Pearce, Polly Pearce, George Weaks, administrators of William Pearce; 25 Feb 1825

-51 sale of the estate of Daniel Townzen by Thomas Townzen and James Townzen, administrators; buyers include Thomas Townzen, William Cherry, widow, Thomas McGee, Adam McGee; Aug term 1825
+51 sale of the estate of Daniel Townzen by Thomas Townzen and James Townzen, administrators; buyers include Thomas Townzen, William Cherry, widow, Thomas McGee, Adam McGee; Aug 1825

 53 William McGee, William Cherry, John Warden, Travis Moore, guardian bond for Nancy Oneal, Allen Oneal, Mary Oneal, and William Oneal; 6 Aug 1825